xabbu42/Master/arbeit.md

 realization function is normal and the CS is injective.
 \End{definition}

-We are know ready to complete the connection between S4 and LP by the following realization theorem giving a constructive way of producing the necessary proof functions to realize a S4 theorem in LP:
+We are now ready to complete the connection between S4 and LP by the following realization theorem giving a constructive way of producing the necessary proof functions to realize a S4 theorem in LP: